 You will get a comprehensive receipt for every payment and will receive a final payment reminder to keep you on top of things.
 If you would like to make periodic payments on your trip, you may do so provided all payments are completed prior to the final balance due date.

 Without insurance, if you cancel your cruise after final payment, you will suffer penalties.
 There is no question about it.
-It could be $50 per person or could be the full cost of the trip.
+Cancelling your cruise could range from $50 per person or could be the full cost of the trip.
 The cruise line doesn’t care if it was your life savings, if it was a heart attack, a death or if you promise to rebook and say good things about the line.
 You will not get your money back after final payment without insurance.

 We mention insurance to everyone.
 We don’t push it on anyone.
 But you should consider your own situation before deciding for or against it?